dexidp/dex/Documentation/connectors/google.md

     # hostedDomains:
     #  - example.com

+    # The Google connector supports whitelisting allowed groups when using G Suite
+    # (Google Apps).
+The following field can be set to a list of groups
+    # that can log in:
+    #
+    # groups:
+    #  - admins@example.com

     # Google does not support the OpenID Connect groups claim and only supports
     # fetching a user's group membership with a service account.
     # This service account requires an authentication JSON file and the email